This post contains affiliate links for your convenience. View our full disclosure policy here.

 What is Phonics?

 Phonics is the relationship between sounds (phonemes) and the letter combinations (graphemes) that represent those sounds.
-In phonics-based instruction, the goal is to teach children to read and write the most common sound-spelling relationships so that they can easily sound out words.
+In phonics-based instruction, the goal is to teach children to read and write the most common sound-spelling relationships so that they can easily blend and segment words until those words become part of their sight vocabulary.
 This is a crucial step in the reading process.

 Phonics is NOT phonemic awareness.